protontypes/open-sustainable-technology/README.md

 - [EML](https://github.com/NCEAS/eml) - An open source, community oriented project dedicated to providing a high-quality metadata specification for describing data relevant to diverse disciplines that involve observational research like ecology, earth, and environmental science.
 - [taxonomy4good](https://github.com/GoodDataHub/taxonomy4good) - A sustainability lexicon that provides the freedom to create custom taxonomies in addition to listed taxonomies.
 - [ecoCore](https://github.com/EcologicalSemantics/ecocore) - A standard vocabulary for the ecological community, a need expressed repeatedly over the past few years at workshops focused on ecological, environmental, and population-based semantics.
+- [Climate categories](https://github.com/pik-primap/climate_categories) - Commonly used codes, categories, terminologies, and nomenclatures used in climate policy analysis in a nice Python package.

 ### Curated Lists